 A software development process is a structured approach to developing or building software.
 Developing software refers to an iterative logical process, which aims to create programmed software.
 It also meets unique business or personal requirements, goals, objects, and procedures.
 The software engineers write computer code to build the software.
-Several types of approaches are available in the software development process, which comes with different development methods.
+Several types of approaches are available in the software development process, which come with different development methods.
 However, software development also includes multiple steps, where include researching, designing, data, and process flow, including other technical documents for writing, comprehensive testing, debugging, and publishing.
 Additionally, this working process is well-known as the SDLC-software development life cycle.

 Generally, building software is negotiable to meet the specific needs of a specific client or business.
 Software is essential for every company and business for better quality management of the service or entire organization.
 Adding software to the company means making well-structured services, which focuses on applying the systematic approach to the process of software development.
 For developing convenient software, it is required to have a clear plan & process to achieve the best result.
 Different software requires different strategies to develop.
 Here, we are going to describe the software development lifecycle regarding the software development cost and process to choose the best software development service and process as per the requirements.